Skin Color Changes and Atopic Dermatitis

 - Antibiotics, to fight infection5

 Phototherapy, which uses light waves directed at the skin, is a second-line treatment strategy.
 That is, it is only recommended for use after other treatments and lifestyle approaches have failed to improve symptoms of atopic dermatitis.
-Phototherapy is sometimes used as a maintenance therapy in people with chronic AD.6
+Phototherapy is sometimes used as a maintenance therapy in people with chronic atopic dermatitis.6